 - In House Call

 Overview of Maternal-Fetal Medicine Fellowship Program Education

-Clinical care is taught in the in- and out-patient setting at both Loyola University Medical Center and Mercy Hospital Medical Center.
+Clinical care is taught in the in- and out-patient setting at Loyola University Medical Center.
 Throughout the year, fellows rotate in the clinic and hospital with each of the MFM faculty and participate at all levels of patient interaction.
-As we expect an MFM fellow to develop the full spectrum of clinical skills to serve as subspecialists, clinical training includes a balance of inpatient (antepartum and intrapartum) and outpatient (consultative and continuity of care, ultrasound and fetal assessment) experiences.
+As we expect an MFM fellow to develop the full spectrum of clinical skills to serve as subspecialists, clinical training includes a balance of inpatient (antepartum and intrapartum), labor and delivery rotation and outpatient (consultative and continuity of care, ultrasound and fetal assessment) experiences.
 An MFM fellow will be supervised to care for all high-risk obstetric patients.
-In many circumstances the fellow's training is distinct from other trainees (ultrasound, genetics, outpatient high-risk clinic) while in other situations the fellow is expected to serve as a member of the team (inpatient, antepartum, intrapartum, high risk service care of critically ill patients).
+In many circumstances the fellow's training is distinct from other trainees (ultrasound, genetics, outpatient high-risk clinic) while in other situations the fellow is expected to serve as a member and co-leader of the team (inpatient, antepartum, intrapartum, high risk service care of critically ill patients).

 Following is the schedule of MFM conferences:

 - SMFM fellow lecture series (twice a month)

 - Monthly multidisciplinary conference (MFM, NICU, OB anesthesia, subspecialty services)

 - Quarterly perinatal M&M (joint MFM and NICU)